 Hilary Halstead Scott

-Martin created the online social network CRAFTHAUS in 2008 to foster camaraderie and professional exchange within the international craft community.
-As the site’s editor she connects the membership with the larger craft world, while offering a place to show work and discuss thoughts and ideas about craft.
-Martin founded a Craft Think Tank in 2011 and continues to organize the annual convenings in cooperation with the American Craft Council.
-Martin published Humor in Craft, which won the FINALIST award at the 2012 USA Best Book Awards and a Gold Medal at the Independent Publisher Book Awards in 2013.
-Martin curates and juries exhibitions nationally and in 2012, CBS Media named her one of the best art curators in Pittsburgh, PA.
-Martin is president-elect of The Society of North American Goldsmiths in charge of fundraising and a public speaker on topics of social networking, online community, artist development and art entrepreneurship.
+Brigitte Martin created the online social network CRAFTHAUS in 2008 to foster camaraderie and professional exchange within the international craft community.
+As the site’s editor she connects the membership with the larger craft world while offering a place to show work and discuss thoughts and ideas about craft.
+Brigitte founded a Craft Think Tank in 2011 and continues to organize the convenings in cooperation with the American Craft Council.
+Brigitte published Humor in Craft, which won the FINALIST award at the 2012 USA Best Book Awards and a Gold Medal at the Independent Publisher Book Awards in 2013.
+She curates and juries exhibitions nationally and she is the Editor at Large for American Craft Magazine.
+Martin was the president of The SNAG from 2017-2018 and a public speaker on topics of social networking, online community, artist development and art entrepreneurship.
 She is currently the Executive Director of The Society of Arts + Crafts.